nixnerd2038/GameNotes/dr_dekker.md

     - When asked if she's had anyone watch her prior and during a blackout suggested I do so
 - Doesn't know anything about Dr Dekker's murder
 - Says Dr Dekker could "really get inside [your head] it's very unsettling, but part of the process, I guess".

+#### Session Two
+- Hasn't had any blackouts since last session
+- Hasn't been to the beach since last session
+    - [ ] More about the beach?
+Why hasn't she been back?
+- Described me as "better behaved than Dr Dekker"
+    - [ ] Why better behaved?
+Odd description.

 ### Nathan
 #### Session One